An algebraic approach to the spontaneous formation of spherical jets: Introduction

-where $\omega$ is the vorticity, $\psi$ the stream function and $\lbrace\cdot,\cdot\rbrace$, $\Delta$ are respectively the Poisson bracket and the Laplace-Beltrami operator on a sphere.
-The conservation laws of equations \eqref{eq:Euler_eqn} can be understood within the theory of symplectic reduction \cite{ArKh1998},\cite{MarWei1983}.
+where $\omega$ is the vorticity\footnote{In the whole paper, when we write vorticity we understand absolute vorticity.}, $\psi$ the stream function and $\lbrace\cdot,\cdot\rbrace$, $\Delta$ are respectively the Poisson bracket and the Laplace-Beltrami operator on a sphere.
+Fundamental in the phenomenology of a 2D fluid are the conservation laws of equations \eqref{eq:Euler_eqn}.
+Those can be understood within the theory of symplectic reduction \cite{ArKh1998},\cite{MarWei1983}.
 In the 90s and early 2000s \cite{Zei1991, Zei2004}, exploiting the theory of geometric quantization, Vladimir Zeitlin managed to derive a finite dimensional analogue of the equations \eqref{eq:Euler_eqn}.
-His models have been successfully solved numerically, providing important insight into the statistically relevant quantities of the Euler equations \cite{AbMa2003},\cite{MoVi2020}.
+His model has been successfully solved numerically, providing important insight into the statistically relevant quantities of the Euler equations \cite{AbMa2003},\cite{MoVi2020}.

-In this paper, based on the Zeitlin model, we present a purely algebraic theory for the spontaneous appearance of zonal jets on a spherical domain.
-Within the Zeitilin model, we are able to characterize the different jet formations in terms of decomposition of reductive Lie algebras.
-Our results show that the mechanism for the zonal jet formations relies on some specific perturbation or interaction of Rossby waves, which causes a turbulent regime driven by the \textit{inverse energy cascade} \cite{Kr1967}.
+In this paper, we present a purely algebraic theory for the spontaneous appearance of zonal jets on a spherical domain.
+Starting with the Zeitlin model, we are able to characterize the different jets' structures in terms of decomposition of reductive Lie algebras.
+Our results show that the mechanism for the zonal jets' formation relies on some specific perturbation or interaction of Rossby-Haurwitz waves, which causes a turbulent regime driven by the \textit{inverse energy cascade} \cite{Fjo1953, Kr1967}.
 The inverse cascade is a peculiar phenomenon of 2D fluids which depends on the conservation of energy and enstrophy (the $L^2$ norm of the vorticity).
 It is responsible for the accumulation of energy at the lowest possible frequencies (or equivalently at the largest possible spatial scale).
-Surprisingly, the rotation of the sphere is not necessary to obtain the fluid evolving into a zonal state (we give a justification of this fact in Section~\ref{subsec:Coriolis_force}).
+Surprisingly, the rotation of the sphere is not necessary to obtain the fluid evolving into a zonal state.
 Since our results are purely algebraic, it is straightforward to extend them from the Zeitlin model to the original Euler equations (see Section~\ref{sec:EE_zonal_flows}).
 The core of our theory can be described looking at the commutation rules of spherical harmonics $Y_{lm}$, in which the vorticity field is decomposed: